'Unfathomable grief' as eight still missing at New Zealand volcano

 READ: No more survivors expected in New Zealand volcano eruption: Police

+White Island Tours, a trip operator, confirmed that two of its guides were unaccounted for, while Britain's high commissioner in Wellington said two female citizens were hospitalised.

+Concerns about further eruptions, poisonous gases and choking ash stalled efforts to recover bodies.

-"We will only go to the island when it is safe to do so for our people," said Bird.
+"We will only go to the island when it is safe to do so for our people," police spokesman Bruce Bird said.

+He said a helicopter scoured the area for 45 minutes, checking if anyone was still alive -- without success.

 CAMERA FEEDS WENT BLACK

-The eruption at White Island - also known as Whakaari - occurred just after 2:00pm Monday (0100 GMT), thrusting a thick plume of white ash 3.6km into the sky.
+The eruption at White Island - also known as Whakaari - occurred just after 2pm local time on Monday (0100 GMT), thrusting a thick plume of white ash 3.6km into the sky.

-The island is about 50km offshore in the picturesque Bay of Plenty and attracts about 10,000 visitors every year.
+The island is about 50km offshore in the picturesque Bay of Plenty and attracts more than 17,000 visitors every year.

+When the blast occurred, it was being visited by a group of more than 30 people from a Royal Caribbean cruise ship, the Ovation of the Seas, which left Sydney on a 12-day voyage last week.

 Seconds before, live camera feeds showed a group of more than a half dozen people walking on the crater floor.
 Then the images went black.